nateeo/voxspell-2.0/README.md

 # voxspell
 #### A spelling application targeted at native English learners aged 7-10
-developed for Java 7 with <3 by Nathan and Harry this version is for evaluation purposes and has a Developer only unlock all level mode (see usage guide)
+developed for Java 8 with <3 by Nathan and Harry this version is for evaluation purposes and has a Evaluation-only unlock all level mode (see usage guide)

 ##quick start
 Download/clone as .zip, extract and run the run.sh script